-[EDUC Research] Women empowerment and gender inequality Days 2026
+[EDUC Research] Women empowerment and gender inequalities Days 2026

-Paris Nanterre University, in collaboration with its partners from the EDUC alliance, the EDUC-Wide network, and the Economix laboratory's Dev-Connect network, is offering two days of conferences and art debates on women empowerment and gender inequalities on March 9 and 10, 2026, at the Weber amphitheater.
+As part of Equality Month 2026, organized by the Center for Equality and Non-Discrimination (CCEND), Paris Nanterre University, in collaboration with its partners from the EDUC alliance, the EDUC-Wide network, and the Economix laboratory's DEV-Connect network, is offering two days of conferences and art debates on women empowerment and gender inequalities on March 9 and 10, 2026, at the Weber amphitheater.

 Women empowerment and gender inequalities Days 2026 - EDUC Research

-Paris Nanterre University, in collaboration with its partners from the EDUC alliance, the EDUC-Wide network, and the Economix laboratory's Dev-Connect network, is offering two days of conferences and art debates in English on women empowerment and gender inequalities on March 9 and 10, 2026, at the Weber amphitheater.
+This event is organized as part of the Equality Month 2026, carried by the Center for Equality and Non-Discrimination (CCEND), Paris Nanterre University, in collaboration with its partners from the EDUC alliance, the EDUC-Wide network, and the Economix laboratory's DEV-Connect network, is offering two days of conferences and art debates in English on women empowerment and gender inequalities on March 9 and 10, 2026, at the Weber amphitheater.

 Program